ae9is/react-fontpicker/packages/fontpicker/README.md

 A Google font picker component for React.

 - No dependencies (other than React)
-- 1410+ Google fonts
+- 1600+ Google fonts
-- Font previews from pre-generated images
+- Font previews from pre-generated SVG images
 - Optionally autoloads fonts

 Forked from https://github.com/Mikk3lRo/vue-fontpicker/